Uncover the R Applications – Why Top Companies are using R Programming

 R is one of the latest cutting-edge tools.
 Today, millions of analysts, researchers, and brands such as Facebook, Google, Bing, Accenture, Wipro are using R to solve complex issues.
 The applications of R are not limited to just one sector, we can see the use of R in banking, e-commerce, finance, and many more sectors.
 This article will make you familiar with the real-life analogies of the R programming language.

 Keeping you updated with latest technology trends, Join DataFlair on Telegram

 What is R Language?

-Nowadays, R is considered as the most popular analytic tool in the world if we compare R, SAS and SPSS.
+Nowadays, R is considered as the most popular analytics tool in the world if we compare R, SAS and SPSS.
 Further, it is estimated that its users range from 250000 to over 2 million.

-R is the hands-down winner if we will look at its online popularity.
+R is the hands-down the winner if we look at its online popularity.
 Also, R has more blogs, discussion groups, and email lists than any other tool including SAS.
 Thus, R was again the top choice in most of the surveys.

 Applications of R Programming

 Some of the important applications of R Programming Language in the domain of Data Science are:

 Data Science is most widely used in the financial industry.

 R is the most popular tool for this role.
 This is because R provides an advanced statistical suite that is able to carry out all the necessary financial tasks.